justinw2211/fairplay-nil/features/PRPs/three-deal-form-functionalities.md

 # Three Deal Form Functionalities PRP

 > **⚠️ OUTDATED PRP**
-> This PRP reflects an early design that was later simplified.
-The current implementation uses Dashboard-based deal type selection rather than a separate DealTypeSelection page.
-See `docs/features/deal-wizard/three-deal-form-routing.md` for current architecture.
+> **UPDATED**: This PRP reflects the current implementation.
+Deal type selection happens on the Dashboard page via deal type cards, not a separate route.
+See `docs/features/deal-wizard/three-deal-form-routing.md` for complete architecture details.

 ## Goal
 Transform the current single "Add New Deal" functionality on student-athlete dashboards into three distinct deal workflows: